B2B Lead Generation Platform

 CRM Integration

-The bi-directional sync between a lead generation platform and the system of record (typically Salesforce) so records, statuses, and outcomes stay aligned.
-The fields that matter most: lead status, SAL date, opportunity ID, rejection reason.
+Bi-directional sync between a lead generation platform and the system of record (typically Salesforce) so records, statuses, and outcomes stay aligned.
+Fields that matter most: lead status, SAL date, opportunity ID, rejection reason.

 Lead Routing

-Rules-based assignment of qualified records to the right seller or sequence based on territory, segment, and ICP fit.
+Rules-based assignment of qualified records to the right seller or sequence, determined by territory and ICP fit.
 Routing is where most platform value is won or lost.

 Account-Based Marketing (ABM)